mfikes/titrate/README.md

 ## Understanding

-The `src` tree has a portable codebase that spans regular JVM ClojureScript and bootstrap ClojureScript, including a portable test runner.
+The `src` tree has a portable codebase that spans Clojure, regular JVM ClojureScript, and bootstrap ClojureScript, including a portable test runner.
 (The code is an extension of the code in [Portable Macro Musing](http://blog.fikesfarm.com/posts/2015-06-19-portable-macro-musing.html).)

 ### Clojure